 It’s completely normal to feel DOMS (Delayed onset muscle soreness) after a good workout, however if you’re feeling like you’ve pulled or injured a part of your body post sweat, likely the workout isn’t working for you.
 This may be due to the intensity and your current level of strength not matching up, which can lead to compensation and overusing certain muscle groups over others.
 It can also be down to the teacher and how they correct your technique as you perform the exercises.
 Whatever the cause if you’re injured or felt pain throughout, you need to take a look at what you were doing and if it was working for your body, likely not.

-If you know its not a good fit for your body, there are endless methods and routines that you haven’t tried.
+If you know it’s not a good fit for your body, there are endless methods and routines that you haven’t tried.
 I often advise my clients to write body journals when coming back from injury, just writing a sentence each day to reflect how their body felt during and after the workout.
 You can take this concept for different classes and workout techniques.
-Slowly you’ll see a pattern showing what your body responds best to – Is it slow and controlled body weight work like Barre and Pilates or 1-1 strength training etc.
+Slowly you’ll see a pattern showing what your body responds best to – is it slow and controlled body weight work like Barre and Pilates or 1-1 strength training.

 Tapping snooze to your 6am workout alarm is all too easy, your bed is so cosy and the thought of leaving it to go grill your body isn’t a welcome one so early.
 This is when you’ve got to fake it.
 Put out your favourite leggings the night before, and make sure when you wake up you’re excited to get up and move (feel this way, even if you don’t).
 Your inner actress needs to come out, even if the performance isn’t all that believable.

-Make the transition from bed to gym effortless, this will keep the complaining at bay and make it a far better experience.
+Make the transition from bed to gym effortless, this will keep the complaining at bay and make it a far easier and better experience.

 Whether you’re streaming with me or going to a class don’t stop ‘loving’ it now.
 Pushing your body can be hard, and it’s easy to slip into a comfortable place, doing the bare minimum.
 I’ve gone to the gym before and done 5 minutes on the rowing machine, before lying down and practically falling asleep in the stretching corner.
 It’s easily done!
 Don’t be that person, utilise the opportunity to see what your amazing body can do.
 Embrace the struggle and push yourself.

 I always say that streaming is something you can only love out of habit.
 If you join me 6 days a week, you’re going to have so much more momentum to login again the next day.
 You’re ingraining that routine into your body.
 If you stop for weeks the thought of going back to routine becomes more and more intimidating.
-Book a time inyour diary at least 3-4 times a week to move that body, and prioritise that time just as you would an important meeting.
-You’ll love the feeling that soon it’s something you’ll actually want to prioritise.
+Book a time in your diary at least 3-4 times a week to move that body, and prioritise that time just as you would an important meeting.

 15 minutes of working out every day is far superior to one hour once a week.